Imran Khan's government 'disappointed' after European Parliament calls for revision of Pak GSP + statute | ExBulletin

 The resolution noted that there had been “an alarming increase” in online and offline blasphemy accusations in Pakistan over the past year, with the highest number of accusations since 1987 occurring in 2020.

 Many of these allegations targeted human rights defenders, journalists, artists and the most marginalized segments.
-“Pakistani blasphemy laws are increasingly used to settle personal or political scores in violation of the rights to freedom of religion and belief and of opinion and expression,” he said.
+“Pakistani blasphemy laws are increasingly used for personal or political settling of scores in violation of the rights to freedom of religion and belief and of opinion and expression,” he said.

-According to the resolution, the situation in Pakistan “continued to deteriorate in 2020 as the government systematically enforced blasphemy laws and failed to protect religious minorities from abuse by non-state actors, with a sharp increase in targeted assassinations, cases of blasphemy, forced conversions, and hate speech against religious minorities, including Ahmadis, Shia Muslims, Hindus, Christians and Sikhs; while kidnappings, forced conversion to Islam, rape and forced marriage remained an imminent threat to women and children of religious minorities in 2020, especially those of Hindus and Christians. beliefs “.
+According to the resolution, the situation in Pakistan “continued to deteriorate in 2020 as the government systematically enforced blasphemy laws and failed to protect religious minorities from abuse by non-state actors, with a sharp increase in targeted killings. , cases of blasphemy, forced conversions, and hate speech against religious minorities, including Ahmadis, Shia Muslims, Hindus, Christians and Sikhs; whereas kidnappings, forced conversion to Islam, rape and forced marriage remained an imminent threat to women and children of religious minorities in 2020, especially those of the Hindu and Christian religions ”.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online